LifeBogger presents the Full Story of a French Football Legend who is best known by the Nickname; “Charm Striker”.

 Olivier Giroud Untold Biography – Boy Story:

-Arsenal’s French international Giroud became a fans favourite since joining the Gunners in 2012.
+Arsenal’s French international Giroud became a fan favourite after joining the Gunners in 2012.
 Lots of fans have imitated his hairstyle.
 Some have gotten into trouble, like the kid below.

 The nine-year-old boy was once banned from the classroom because he got his hair cut like Arsenal star Olivier Giroud.